Services for Schools

 This track presents short excerpts recorded at schools of large ensembles.
 Some were from live concert recordings.

 We can record with a multi-mic setup or a simple stereo mic setup.
-The advantage of the multi-mic setup is the ability to bring out solos or to strengthen a section that may be lacking in numbers, such as clarinet or viola.
+The advantage of the multi-mic design is the ability to bring out solos or to strengthen a section that may be lacking in numbers, such as clarinet or viola.
 We can also overdub additional parts if, for example, you have one trombone player but require three parts to be recorded.
-Works can be recorded in segments, or multiple takes can be recorded and edited to only show the best playing of the ensemble.
+Works can be recorded in segments, or multiple takes can be recorded and edited to show only the best playing of the ensemble.

 "Last week I took my two woodwind ensembles to Soggy Dog studios to be recorded.
 This was their first experience in recording.
 I was very impressed with the proficient yet relaxed atmosphere for the players.

 The recording studio's set up was top class with the best equipment to help produce a fine CD.